surge-synthesizer/surge-synth-team.org/_posts/2020-03-03-tuning-workbench-synth.md

 # Add a feature, Report a Bug

 The tuning workbench synth is GPL3 open source software.
 We welcome contributors who want to build it, expand it, modify it, and otherwise help us make it cool.
-Probably the best thing if you want to do this is join or slack or drop an issue on our github.
+Probably the best thing if you want to do this is join our slack or drop an issue on our github.

 And if you find a bug, please do let us know!